linagora/linshare/README.md

 reseted and updated on regulary basis.

 This instance of LinShare is set up with some test users, from user1 to user7.
-For user1@linshare.org, password is password1, and so on for other users.
+For user1@linshare.org, password is password1, and so on for other users:
+ * user1@linshare.org : password1
+ * user2@linshare.org : password2
+ * user3@linshare.org : password3
+ * user4@linshare.org : password4
+ * user5@linshare.org : password5
+ * user6@linshare.org : password6
+ * user7@linshare.org : password7

 In order to see emails sent by LinShare, we also put at your disposal a webmail available at https://demo-webmail.linshare.org.
 The underlying mail server won't